ctsrc/repotools/repotools/README.md

 # repotools

-Short names, big time savings – a collection of commands with short but meaningful names, for the git operations you perform most often.
+Short names, big time savings – a collection of commands for the git operations you perform most often.